sprucelabsai/spruce-documentation/src/pages/dev-onboarding/learn/multi-card-forms.md

 ---
 title: Selecting the Story Elements
 ---

-### Overview
+# Chapter 4
-In this tutorial, we'll walk through the process of building a story generation feature that allows for personalized storytelling.
+In this Chapter, we'll walk through the process of building a story generation feature that allows for personalized storytelling.
 We'll cover everything from setting up the basic interface to handling user input and story elements.

 ## Set Up the Development Environment